jeromefellus-sekoia/meshroom/docs/tutorial.md

 Similarly, the `@consume` hook may be defined by both the producer and the consumer: if the consumer defines it, it takes precedence over the producer's one, thus reflecting what was really received by the destination product, otherwise we fallback to the producer's one that only prints what is flowing out of the producer without guaranteeing that data is actually received at consumer side.

-Here, we left the destination product without `@produce` and `@consume` hooks, so we emulate data coming from myedr (meshroom generates this flow instead really creating the data from myedr's output) but firmly assess this data is correctly received and parsed by mysekoia in input.
+Here, we left the destination product without `@produce` and `@consume` hooks, so we emulate data coming from myedr (meshroom generates this flow instead of really creating the data from myedr's output) but firmly assess this data is correctly received and parsed by mysekoia.

 ### 5. Meshroom down